 If Einstein had not discovered relativity, perhaps Lorentz or Michelson or Minkowski would have.

 Several scientists, apart from Crick, and Watson (e.g Chargoff and Pauling) had been independently carrying out research on the DNA.
-However Crick and Watson were the to elucidate the structure of the DNA.
+However Crick and Watson were the first to elucidate the structure of the DNA.
 It was felt in some scientific circles that Crick and Watson had deliberately suppressed the contribution of Rosalind Franklyn who had provided the diffraction photographs.

 Crick and Watson are believed to have proclaimed loudly in the Eagle pub, that they had discovered the secret of life, just as Archimedes had run out of his bathtub into a street in the ancient city of Syracuse in Sicily, shouting that he had discovered an important law in physics, fundamental to fluid mechanics.